DustinRuetz/Documentastic/readme.md

 # Documentastic

-Documentastic is a Markdown-to-HTML converter that is designed to be flexible, lightweight, and platform-agnostic.

-It is intended to be used locally, i.e. `dev\*.md` files compile to `public\*.html` files, the latter of which can be viewed locally in the browser whether on a desktop computer, tablet, phone, etc.
+A Markdown-to-HTML converter that is designed to be flexible, lightweight, and platform-agnostic.
+Documentastic is intended to be used locally, i.e. `dev\*.md` files compile to `public\*.html` files, the latter of which can be viewed locally in the browser whether on a desktop computer, tablet, phone, etc.

 ## Installation & Usage